Dwarf sawfish: Status

 The dwarf sawfish is protected in Australian waters, but elsewhere in the world, sawfishes are harvested for their meat, fins, rostrums and oil.
 The main threat facing the dwarf sawfish is being caught as bycatch in gillnets and trawl nets.
 That this is the cause of declining numbers is demonstrated by the fact that populations are declining fastest in heavily fished areas.
-The International Union for Conservation of Nature has assessed the conservation status of this fish as "endangered".
+The International Union for Conservation of Nature has assessed the conservation status of this fish as "critically endangered".
 There is a need for education of fishermen about safe release practices and how to manage their fisheries.
 However, the threats are continuing, and there is no reason to believe that the population of dwarf sawfish is recovering from previous declines.

-Due to the decrease in the number of individuals, this species is rarely stored in aquariums, and as of 2021, 2 individuals (1 males 1 females) are captivity only in the Japanese public aquariums Aqua Park Shinagawa.
+Due to the decrease in the number of individuals, this species is rarely stored in aquariums, and as of 2021, 2 individuals (1 male and 1 female) are in kept in the Japanese public aquarium Aqua Park Shinagawa.